NADINE MACDONALD DOWD

 EMMA WEBB (AUS)

-Emma Webb is Director at Vitalstaistix, based in Port Adelaide, South Australia.
-Vitals is a small contemporary arts organisation with a focus on the development of multidisciplinary artworks, which experiment with ideas, forms and engagement.
+Emma Webb is Director at Vitalstatistix, based in Port Adelaide, South Australia.
+Vitalstatistix is a small contemporary arts organisation with a focus on the development of multidisciplinary artworks, which experiment with ideas, forms and engagement.
 Each year Vitals offers a program of performance, residencies, projects, events, exhibitions, festival experiences, collaborations with like-minded makers and presenters, and initiatives for South Australian artists.